.

 :

-Jamila-Aisha Sanguila is a peace practitioner and the founder of Women Empowered to Act for Dialogue and Peace in Mindanao, Philippines.
-She is a Salzburg Global Fellow and part of the Asia Peace Innovators Forum.
+Jamila–Aisha P. Sanguila is a local peacebuilder and the founder of Women Empowered to Act (WE Act) for Dialogue and Peace in Mindanao, Philippines.
+Specializing in women, peace, and security, she has worked extensively in conflict–affected regions.

 The views presented in this article are the author’s own and do not necessarily represent the views of any other organization.